-Example 1.
-Slip Planes analysis to investigate elastic properties
+Example 2.
+Slip Planes analysis to investigate elastic properties.

 In this example, we will focus on two polymorphs of sulfamerazine to investigate their different tabletability and properties.
-In particular, our focus will be on CSD Entries SLFNMA02 and SLFNMA01, respectively displaying plastic and elastic behaviours based on experimental data.
+Our focus will be on CSD Entries SLFNMA02 and SLFNMA01, displaying plastic and elastic behaviours respectively based on experimental data.
 We will use the Slip Planes tools to try and understand where the slip planes might indicate elastic or plastic behaviour.